Psyrr/ksp-albedo/README.md

 * Minor conflicts (Visual errors) present when used in conjunction with *Kopernicus*.

 * Major conflicts (Crashes, etc) present with other mods which also attempt to alter ambient light, such as *Ambient Light Adjustment* or *AmbientLightShifter*.

 * Up-to Version 0.2.5.2 testing was exclusively done on the x32 version of KSP so issues may be present in the x64 version.

 ### Additional Information

 Planet and Moon colours are able to be edited through changing "CelestialBodies.cfg" and other settings, such as vacuum light level and reflection intensity is able to be changed in "Settings.cfg".

 ### Credits

 Special thanks to:

-* [Psyrr](https://github.com/Psyrr) - Current maintainer of the mod.
+* [Psyrr](https://github.com/Psyrr) - Current maintainer of the mod and responsible for development from 0.2.6 onwards.

-* [Valarian](https://github.com/valerian) - None of this would have been possible without him as he is responsible for all prior development up to version 0.2.5.2.
+* [Valerian](https://github.com/valerian) - Responsible for all prior development up to version 0.2.5.2.